DerekY2/10X-AI/readme.md

     npm install
     ```

-3. Create a `.env` file in the `backend` directory and add API keys, server ports, VPS addresses, API endpoints as needed:
+3. Create a `.env` file in the `backend` directory and add API keys, server ports etc. as needed:
     ```env
     OPENAI_1=your_openai_api_key
     DEEPSEEK_1=your_deepseek_api_key